 Given all the information available on the internet, the biggest blunder most MBA aspirants commit is to start preparing for their MBA application without answering the fundamental question – ‘Why MBA?’

 ‘Why MBA’ may be one of the shortest questions in the professional world, but it is also one of the most important ones.
 For one, you will be making numerous sacrifices on your professional and personal fronts in order to get the MBA tag.
 It will be a life-changing experience for you; possibly the second most important decision in your life.
-(I think you can guess the first one.
+(I think you can guess the first one.)

 If you are toying with the idea of applying to an MBA program, you need to have a Pre-Application Plan before anything else.
-Yes, you may have done your bit of research on B-schools or even taken your GMAT, but if you do not have a clear idea about why you want to pursue an MBA, it is going to be a tough (and perhaps unfulfilling!) journey.
+Yes, you may have done your bit of research on B-Schools or even taken your GMAT, but if you do not have a clear idea about WHY you want to pursue an MBA, it is going to be a tough (and perhaps unfulfilling!) journey.

-2 Categories Of MBA Aspirants:
+2 Categories of MBA Aspirants:

 There are basically two categories of MBA aspirants, especially in the Indian context:

-2 Common Reasons To Do An MBA:
+2 Common Reasons to Do an MBA:

 However much you try to be diplomatic and politically correct in your essays, recommendations and interviews, the truth (that even MBA Admissions Committees are aware of) is that most MBA aspirants want to earn an MBA degree because:

-- They want to earn more money
+1. They want to earn more money

-For example, if you are a senior manager at a reputed IT company, and your job involves client interaction, business development, international travel etc., then you need not do an MBA at all, as you will be earning well and will be having an envious job profile, too.
+For example, if you are a senior manager at a reputed IT company, and your job involves client interaction, business development, international travel, etc., you need not do an MBA at all as you will already be earning well and will have an envious job profile, too.

 So, if you present these two reasons to the MBA Admission Committees you will definitely be considered as a misfit to their MBA program.
 There is such a thing as brutal honesty! 🙂

-You need to have more value-based and well thought-out reasons to pursue an MBA.
+You need to have more value-based and well-thought-out reasons to pursue an MBA.

-1. Career Progression:
+1. Career Progression

 The answer is: an MBA degree.
 Actually, not just any MBA degree but an MBA degree from a premier business school.
-An MBA from a top B-school will help you make a quick transition from a mid-level role to a senior management position, where you will have the opportunity to take strategic decisions.
+An MBA from a top B-School will help you make a quick transition from a mid-level role to a senior management position, where you will have the opportunity to take strategic decisions.

-2. Career Shift:
+2. Career Shift

-Consider this situation – you have been in IT for the past 5 years, but with time, you realize that your true calling is marketing; What steps can you take to make a switch?
+Consider this situation – you have been in IT for the past five years, but with time, you realize that your true calling is marketing.
+What steps can you take to make a switch?

 You can take up small marketing projects over the weekends – Read about marketing on the internet and make changes to your resume – Take an online marketing course.

 Even if you manage to get past the interview for a marketing role, you would still be joining at an entry level.
 Your great IT experience will not help you much to get a senior level role in marketing.